akinwilson/dcbay/README.md

 terraform apply
 ```

-Next, we need to use the [ssh](https://en.wikipedia.org/wiki/Secure_Shell) protocol to securely connect to our [EC2](https://aws.amazon.com/ec2/) instance in order to transfer over our application code.
+It will take some time ~5-10 minutes to provision the required AWS resources.
+Once it has been completely, we need to use the [ssh](https://en.wikipedia.org/wiki/Secure_Shell) protocol to securely connect to our [EC2](https://aws.amazon.com/ec2/) instance in order to transfer over our application code.
 This workflow does not follow [gitOps](https://about.gitlab.com/topics/gitops/) design principals but still, it allows for the deployment.
 The command for this will look something like:
 ```
 ssh -i "~/ssh/aws-dev-key" ubuntu@ec2-3-146-3.eu-west-2.compute.amazonaws.com
 ```